NethermindEth/agentarena-docs/docs/severity.md

 - **Exploit feasibility**: how practical, reliable, and repeatable the attack is
 - **External dependencies**: how many assumptions, roles, or state conditions the attacker must rely on
 - **Scope of impact**: whether the exploit affects an individual user, a subset of participants, or the entire system
-- **Accumulation effect**: even small losses that can be repeated infinitely must be treated as full-value loss
+- **Accumulation effect**: repeatedly exploitable losses must be evaluated at their full economic impact.
+(Minor rounding errors are not valid findings unless they can realistically compound into a material loss.)

 These principles guide the classification of issues into the four severity levels below.